Chevrolet El Camino: 1973–1975

+1976–1977

 For 1976, El Camino Classic models now featured the new rectangular headlights that other high-end GM cars were sporting.
 These were quad units in stacked arrangement.
 The base model retained the previously used dual round headlights.
 Engines included the base 250 I6 engine, a new 140 hp 305-cubic-inch V8, two- and four-barrel 350s (with availability still depending on California delivery), and the 400-cubic-inch V8, still good for 175 hp.
 All engines except the 250 I6 came with the Turbo Hydra-matic automatic transmission as the only transmission available.
 The 250 I6 came with a 3-speed manual or an optional Turbo Hydra-matic.

 The 1977 models were little changed, except the 400 V8 was gone.
 The El Camino Classic was again the top model and the SS option continued.

 Fifth generation (1978–1987)

+1978–1981

 A new, trimmer El Camino was unveiled in 1978, adopting the new, more sharp-edged Malibu styling, and a one-inch longer wheelbase of 117.1 in.
 The front end sheet metal and doors were shared with the Malibu, and the rear bumper was shared with the Malibu station wagon.
 For the first time, though, the El Camino had a unique chassis – it was shared with no other Chevrolet.
 The front end featured a new single rectangular headlight design.
 The base engine was a 200-cubic-inch (3.3-liter) V6 that developed 95 hp, except in California where, to meet emissions standards, the 231-cubic-inch Buick engine was the base engine.
 Two upgrades could be ordered: a 305-cubic-inch V8 with 145 hp, or a 350-cubic-inch V8 with 170 hp that was only available in El Caminos and Malibu station wagons.
 It was not available on Malibu passenger cars (with exception to coupe and sedan Malibu 9C1 police vehicles).

+The El Camino trims started with the base model, then the Conquista (meaning 'Conquest' in Spanish) which mainly consisted of a special paint treatment and finally the Super Sport which was the sports model available with six-cylinder and V8 engines.
+Chevrolet later offered a Black Knight model in 1978 which ended production after only 1,200 examples were produced due to legal problems with the rights holders over the use of the name.
+This model featured a large hood emblem of two dragons and a knight, and would be reworked and relaunched for 1979 as the Royal Knight option for Super Sport models.